SYOP200/Flipper-Zero-Downloads/README.md

 > Users are at fault of these rules. <br>
 > Check local laws before using these files. <br>

+## About
+This repository was created so that you dont have to find Flipper Zero files yourself.
+This repository has all of the resources for you if you are new to Flipper Zero or you just want to get more files.
+Either way, you are welcome here!
 ## Installation

 ### Method 1: Copy Files to SD Card